MAXIQUID/BeaverCity/README.md

 Growing Community: Engage with our active and welcoming community.
 Frequent Additions: We're constantly adding new free features, ensuring a fresh experience every time.
 🚀 Getting Started
-To immerse yourself in the world of "Project Terrific", follow these steps:
+To immerse yourself in the world of "Beaver City", follow these steps:

-Clone the Project Terrific repository to your VPS or local machine.
+Clone the Beaver City repository to your VPS or local machine.
 Set up a database and import the provided .SQL file located in \ProjectTerrific\SQL.
 Ensure you execute them in the correct sequence.
 Fine-tune the CFG files to suit your preferences.
 Jump in and enjoy!